kubernetes/website/docs/admin/out-of-resource.md

 * `eviction-hard` describes a set of eviction thresholds (e.g. `memory.available<1Gi`) that if met would trigger a pod eviction.

-The `kubelet` has the following default hard eviction thresholds:
+The `kubelet` has the following default hard eviction threshold:

 * `--eviction-hard=memory.available<100Mi`